1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 [root@ov-abcd ~]# mount /dev/vdb1 /mnt/

-You can then modify the files:
+You can then edit the files:

 [root@ov-abcd ~]# ls /mnt/